la2050/archive/_projects/2016/nation-of-vibrations-l-a-vation-project-bringing-healing-and-connection-to-communities-across-l-a.md

   This is why the L.A.vation project is so crucial to Angelenos lives; it will help many people to connect to one another in ways that go far beyond the existing norms.
+Please explain how you will define and measure success for your project.​: >- Social & emotional support- After each event we give participants practices to do on their own to help them create and sustain their own methods for healing and connection which supports the health and wellness of both the individual and the community they are a part of.
+We will have surveys and online chat rooms designed for people to engage and report on their feelings of support.

+  Cultural events - We honor the diversity within our communities and our gatherings offer creative, and innovative ways of bringing connection to people from all walks of life.
+Success for these events are influenced by the amount of attendees and the overall impact that the events are having on attendees and their communities.
+These impacts can be measured through post-gathering surveys and interviews.

+  Public/open streets gatherings - We plan to create two large, communal music, art, wellness, and cultural festivals that will bring together all the communities we’ve worked with and others.
+Each community will be able to contribute in some way which will ultimately show the power of community in co-creation.
+We will measure the success by how many communities decide to get involved and their enthusiasm in helping.

+  Rates of volunteerism- We intend for the large festivals to be volunteer based, and will track the number of volunteers helping out with each event.
+  As our other events become larger we will also have volunteers help with setting up and breaking down spaces, and other tasks.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - 'Staff '
+  - Publicity/awareness
+  - Infrastructure (building/space/vehicles etc.)
+  - 'Education/training '
+  - 'Community outreach '
+  - Network/relationship support
+  - Quality improvement research
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/nation-of-vibrations-l-a-vation-project-bringing-healing-and-connection-to-communities-across-l-a/skild-prod.s3.amazonaws.com/myla2050/images/custom540/4762549545741-team90.jpg
 organization_name: Nation of Vibration